Frequently Asked Questions

 Do 20XXX-level English courses count toward my English major?

-No. A 20XXX-level literature course can be used to satisfy your University or College literature requirement, and a 20XXX or 30XXX-level creative writing class will satisfy your University or College fine arts requirement.
+No. A 20XXX-level literature course can be used to satisfy your University or College literature requirement, and a 20XXX creative writing class will satisfy your University or College fine arts requirement.

 What if I want to study abroad?

-Do courses taken elsewhere count toward my English major?
+Do courses taken during study abroad count toward my English major?